saraelz/sse-stream-project/README.md

 This represents that student foo received a score of `.991` on exam #3.

 Your job is to build an application that consumes this data, processes it, and stores it efficiently such that the data can be queried for various purposes.

-* You don't need to worry about the “ops” aspects of deploying your service — load balancing, high availability, deploying to a cloud provider, etc. won't be necessary.
+Code
+Issues
+Pull requests
+Actions
+Projects
+Wiki
+Security
+Insights

+    Settings

+Breadcrumbs

+    sse-stream-p